-- 2.2 The application site once comprised glass houses which have been unused for a number of years as part of a nursery.
-The site has been cleared to facilitate the development. - 2.3 The site lies to the east of Alexandra Road which is the main residential street in Great Wakering.
-Alexandra Road is a linear road residential in character with clusters of detached and semi-detached two-storey dwellings and bungalows somewhat set back from the road on tightly knitted plots.
-Alexandra Road is a historic road which leads towards a 1990's development where the character of Alexandra Road changes to detached and semi-detached dwellings that are set back from the road on larger plots.
-To the north of the site are properties in High Street which are also detached, semi-detached and terrace properties set back from the road on tightly knitted plots.
+2.3 The application site once comprised glass houses which have been unused for a number of years as part of a nursery.
+The site has been cleared to facilitate the development.

+- 2.4 The site lies to the east of Alexandra Road which is the main residential street in Great Wakering.
+Alexandra Road is a linear road residential in character with clusters of detached and semi-detached two storey dwellings and bungalows somewhat set back from the road on tightly knitted plots.
+Alexandra Road is a historic road which leads towards a 1990's development where the character of Alexandra Road changes to detached and semi- detached dwellings that are set back from the road on larger plots.
+To the north of the site are properties in High Street which are also detached, semi- detached and terrace properties set back from the road on tightly knitted plots.
 High Street is a main distributor road through Great Wakering and comprises both commercial and residential dwellings.
 To the east lies Great Wakering County Primary School.
-The total site area is 0.69 hectares.

-2.4 The site is without formal allocation on the proposals map accompanying the Allocations Plan (2014).
+The total site area is 0.69 hectares. - 2.5 The site is without formal allocation on the proposals map accompanying the Allocations Plan (2014).
+As above, the site was last used as a horticultural nursery and as such the site would not qualify as Previously Developed Land as the definition for this specifically excludes land that was last used for agriculture (including horticulture).
+The site is not however designated as Green Belt but is unallocated land adjacent to a residential settlement which is appropriate for residential redevelopment.